rapid7/metasploit-framework/Module-Reference-Identifiers.md

 URL | anything | ```['URL', 'http://example.com/blog.php?id=123']```
 AKA (_deprecated_*) | anything | ~~`['AKA', 'shellshock']`~~

+> **Good to know**
-*Note: AKA names for modules are no longer stored as a reference identifier, but rather in the `Notes` metadata field as shown in the example below.
+> AKA names for modules are no longer stored as a reference identifier, but rather in the `Notes` metadata field as shown in the example below.

-## Code Example of having references in a module ##
+## Code example of references in a module

 ```ruby
 require 'msf/core'